apache/comdev-site/source/pmc/new-member.md

 Join the developer and user mailing lists if you're not already subscribed.
-These lists handle the project's day-to-day business and provide opportunities to interact with users, understanding their needs and challenges.
+These lists handle the project's day-to-day business and provide opportunities to interact with users, which will help you understand their needs and challenges.

 Introduce yourself on the dev list if you're not well known there.
 Include information such as your location (and time zone), which parts